GummyJum/GummyJum.github.io/_posts/2020-12-16-wasm-benchmark.md

 Still, Wasm was surprisingly efficient and comparable to the native implementation for few programs.

-There are many applications that can benefit from using Wasm and I feel that this project won't be the last Wasm project I will work on.
+There are many applications that can benefit from using Wasm and I feel this won't be my last Wasm project.

 [The code along with detailed results can be accessed via GitHub](https://github.com/GummyJum/wasm_benchmark).